isomerpages/imh-bicomh/_acsr-speakers/Track Speakers/Dr Kim Sung Wan.md

 340 in Science Citation Index (SCI) journals.
 He also serves as the Associate Editor for Early Intervention in Psychiatry and Clinical Psychopharmacology and Neuroscience and as a guest Editor for Frontiers in Psychiatry.
-He is the Vice President of the Asia Pacific region in the IEPA.</p>
+He is the Vice President of the Asia Pacific region in the International Early Intervention and Prevention in Mental Health Association (IEPA).</p>
 <p></p>